jurtasun/rcds_intro_nextflow/chapter5/README.md

 params.batch = 'test-batch'
 ```

-Remember you can override that default value by specifying a value with `--batch` on the command line.
+Remember you can always override that default value by specifying a value with `--batch` on the command line.
 Now to pass the `batch` parameter to the process, we need to add it in the process call.
 In the workflow block, make the following code change:

 ```nextflow